mhmdnsr-dev/trello-app/README.md

 Users should be able to:

+- Install the website on his personal device (PWA)
 - Create your own account.
 - Receive a verification message via the email you entered.
 - Log in to his personal account.